aaronlyy/deploy-expressjs-with-apache2/README.md

 ## Contents

 1. Setup & Write a simple ExpressJS App
-2. SSH into your server
-3. Clone your repository
-4. Setup the ExpressJS App
+2. Connect to the Server and setup ExpressJS App
-5. Install apache2
+3. Install apache2
-6. Setup apache2
+4. Setup apache2

 ## 1. Setup & Write a simple ExpressJS App